Contributors and staff

 David Lovejoy arrived in Australia in 1971, after travelling overland (mostly) from England.
 He helped found The Echo in 1986 and has played many roles in the newspaper’s history.
 Now officially retired, he still occasionally fills in for sick or holidaying staff in between attending chess tournaments.
 He has accumulated a son, a daughter, three grandchildren and three cats.
 In addition to his Echo articles David has written a memoir and two historical novels.
 See www.pelagius.com.au for more.

 Michael McDonald joined The Echo crew in 1986 when he became the ‘overseas correspondent’ in Tasmania.
 Two years later he moved to Byron Shire and started covering local news.
-Since that time Michael has reported on everything from local government to CWA cake stalls.
+Since that time Michael reported on everything from local government to CWA cake stalls.
 He was the editor from 1995 to 2010 and then handed over the reins to Hans Lovejoy.
-In semi-retirement, his hobbies include chess, poultry and tennis, not necessarily all at once.
+Now in retirement, his hobbies include chess, poultry and tennis, not necessarily all at once.

 John is a short-story writer and artist whose paintings have been hung in the Wynne, Sulman and Blake Prizes.
 He has been The Echo’s movie reviewer and rugby league correspondent since 2007, in which year he was nominated in the Australian Sports Commission Media Awards.